alainashinde/gazev5/README.md

 NEW FEATURES:
-- Gives a distracted notifications (with sound if wanted) if eyes away or face not detected
+- Gives distracted notifications (with sound if wanted) if eyes away or face not detected
 - Options UI for types of notifications + toggle on/off extension
 - No longer the "you switched tabs" bug for focus sites

-FEATURES THAT NEED TO BE FIXED IN FUTURE:
+FEATURES FOR THE FUTURE:
-- Priority 1: reward system in Today Summary (ur focused for X minutes) -- wont do in notifs cus thats prob just more distracting
+- Reward system in Today Summary (ur focused for X minutes) -- wont do in notifs cus thats prob just more distracting
-- nicer logo/design touches
+- Nicer logo/design touches

 installation instructions--